realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

      - Mutable State - All state in BOOP is immutable, and the object is expected to return a new object with the new state.
    - Amazingly, the dreaded Singleton Pattern is allowed to manage global state in BOOP.

-   - Back-to-Object Oriented Programming Example (Kotlin):
+   - Back-to Object Oriented Programming Example (Kotlin):
    - ```Kotlin
      class Page(  // <-- the "Page" class constructor, the "val" keyword means the variable is immutable. private val content: String